Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Introduction

-To motivate our approach, the ideal solution to the unlearning problem should alter the model output for the unlearn set without changing its performance on the retain set.
-Intuitively, this would be equivalent to an optimization process on the manifold of parameters that yield unaltered performance on all points in the retain set.
-We use this intuition to design an algorithm that approximates the optimization trajectory on that manifold in a computationally efficient manner.
-In practice, this is equivalent to projecting the unlearn gradient onto the subspace orthogonal to the gradients of each individual sample in the retain batch.
-This ensures that the optimization dynamics of the unlearn set are decoupled from those of the retain set, effectively reducing gradient interference~\cite{liu2021conflict}.
-Unlike existing methods, which typically operate on the average gradient of the retain batch, our approach takes a \emph{per-sample gradient} perspective, providing a more robust solution to unlearning (Figure~\ref{fig:grad_ortho}).
+To motivate our approach, we begin with a theoretical analysis under simplifying assumptions.
+The ideal objective of unlearning is to modify performance on the unlearn set while preserving performance on the retain set.
+This can be framed as an optimization problem constrained to the manifold of parameters that leave all retain-set points unaffected.
+We show that the gradient restricted to this manifold is equivalent to projecting the unlearning gradient onto the subspace orthogonal to the per-sample gradients of the retain batch.
+Inspired by this insight, we develop an algorithm that efficiently approximates the corresponding optimization trajectory.
+Unlike prior methods that rely on the average retain-set gradient, our approach adopts a \emph{per-sample gradient} perspective, yielding a more robust solution to unlearning (Figure~\ref{fig:grad_ortho}).

-In our experiments, we focus on the challenging regime of low-data scenarios, where access to the retain dataset is significantly limited.
+Our experiments focus on the challenging regime of small retain sets.
 These settings highlight the practical constraints often encountered in real-world applications of machine unlearning.
 We thoroughly evaluate the effectiveness of our approach, \ourmethod{}, across several challenging tasks, including image classification and automatic speech recognition.
-Furthermore, we explore its performance under different unlearning setups, such as random data removal and class-specific forgetting, to demonstrate its versatility.
+Additionally, we evaluate our approach across diverse unlearning regimes, including random data removal, class-specific forgetting, and a proxy-retain setting where the retain set is drawn from a related but distinct distribution, demonstrating versatility when the original training data are unavailable.
 Our results consistently show that \ourmethod{} achieves reliable unlearning while maintaining the overall model performance better than other leading unlearning methods.

+This paper makes the following contributions: (i) We propose \textit{\ourmethod{}} -- a new machine unlearning method, tailored for a limited amount of retain data. (ii) From a geometric perspective, we provide a theoretical motivation for our approach. (iii) We demonstrate the effectiveness of \ourmethod{} through extensive experiments spanning multiple datasets, modalities, and unlearning setups.